Mozenn/portfolio-app/projects/aqueduc.md

 githubUrl: https://github.com/Mozenn/Aqueduc
 ---

-Aqueduc is a small script used to move or copy files and folders using preconfigured parameters.
+Aqueduc is a small script that moves or copies files and folders using JSON configuration files.
-It is usefull to automate recurring file transfers.
+It can be used to automate recurring file transfers for example.